Giants of Industry

 - Diversity and variety in the work people do

-Coming in at number 3 is Apple with just over 20% of respondent votes.
+Coming in at number 3 is Apple (although surely its popularity is increasing) with just over 20% of respondent votes.
 Apple is an amazing place to work – it offers great salaries and perks, just like most of the tech companies.
 There’s no doubt working at Apple can be demanding, but the perks and benefits make it worthwhile – as long as you're working in the Western offices and not in the manufacturing side of things.

 The perks include: